larsonjj/generator-yeogurt/README.md

 For documentation on the old v0.4.x dashboard, please refer to [here](https://github.com/larsonjj/generator-yeogurt/tree/master/docs/old-dashboard.md)

 ## Dynamic JavaScript API
-If you answered `Y (Yes)` to the `Docker (Based on Docco)` option in the generator, a JavaScript API will be automatically generated and can be accessed at `http://127.0.0.1:9010/.server/docs/api/index.html` when using the `grunt serve` task or `http://127.0.0.1:9010/docs/api/index.html` when running `grunt serve:dist`.
+If you answered `Y (Yes)` to the `JSDoc` option in the generator, a JavaScript API will be automatically generated and can be accessed at `http://127.0.0.1:9010/.server/docs/api/index.html` when using the `grunt serve` task or `http://127.0.0.1:9010/docs/api/index.html` when running `grunt serve:dist`.

-The library used to generate the API documentation is [Docker](https://github.com/jbt/docker).
-This creates a nice three column interface with a folder explorer to browse all JavaScript files and view comments/[markdown](http://daringfireball.net/projects/markdown/)/[JSDoc](http://usejsdoc.org/).
-You can view an example [here](http://jbt.github.io/docker/src/docker.js.html).
+The library used to generate the API documentation is [JSDoc](http://usejsdoc.org/).
+You can view an example [here](http://yeoman.github.io/generator/).

 ## Dynamic Styleguide
 If you answered `Y (Yes)` to the `KSS (Knyle Style Sheets)` option in the generator, a Stylguide will be automatically generated and can be accessed at `http://127.0.0.1:9010/.server/docs/styleguide/index.html` when using the `grunt serve` task or `http://127.0.0.1:9010/docs/styleguide/index.html` when running `grunt serve:dist`.